-School/Department: Department of Immunology, Erasmus MC Supervisor information: Prof dr. P. Martin van Hagen; p.m.vanhagen@erasmusmc.nl • Grants: - IPAD trial: Influencing Progression of Airway Disease in patients with Primary Antibody DeficiencyGenetics first in Primary Immune Deficiency, Netherlands Organisation for Health Research and Development, 2019 - PIPGEN Project 7 : The role of PI3K neurodevelopmental disorders: Marie Sklodowska-Curie Grant , EU Horizon 2020, 2020 - Moodstratiification: EU Horizon 2020, 2018 • Co-supervisor: Dr. Virgil A.S.H.
-Dalm • Co-supervisor: Dr. Layal Chaker • Secondary affiliation dr. Chaker: Harvard T.H.
-Chan School of Public Health Most important publications of supervisors: J Allergy Clin Immunol.
-2016, PMID: 31268374 Blood, 2017, PMID: 28972011 Lancet, 2017, PMID: 28336049 Nature Communications, 2018, PMID: 30367059 Nature Communications., 2020, PMID: 32769997 Nature Immunology , 2021 PMID: 34326534 J Clin Immunol., 2021, PMID: 34505230 Nat Rev Rheumatoly, 2021, PMID: 33408338 Project Title: Deciphering the genomic and epi-genomic landscape of immunoglobulins Abstract: Immunoglobulins (Igs) have a central role in the immune response by specifically recognizing and binding to particular antigens, such as bacteria or viruses, and aiding in their abolishment.
-The antibody immune response is highly complex and has recently gained general interest during the COVID-19 pandemic.
+School/Department: Department of Immunology, Erasmus MC Supervisor information: • Prof dr. P. Martin van Hagen; p.m.vanhagen@erasmusmc.nl •Grants: World no 34 Immunology IPAD trial: Influencing Progression of Airway Disease in patients with Primary Antibody Deficiency Genetics first in Primary Immune Deficiency, Netherlands Organisation for Health Research and Development, 2019 EU Horizon 2020, 2020 - Moodstratification: EU Horizon 2020, 2018 • Co-supervisor: Dr. Virgii A.S.H.
+Daim • Co-supervisor: Dr. Layai Chaker •Secondary affiliation dr. Chaker: Harvard T.H.
+Chan School of Public Health • Most important publications of supervisors: J Allergy Clin Immunol.
+2016, PMID: 31268374 Blood, 2017, PMID: 28972011 Lancet, 2017, PMID: 28336049 Nature Communications, 2018, PMID: 30367059 J Clin Immunol 2021.
+PMID: 34505230 Nat Rev Rheumatoly.
+2021.
+PMID: 3450534 Proiect Title: Deciphering the genomic and epi-genomic landscape of immunoalobulins Abstract Immunoglobuling (Igg) have a control role in the immuno response by specifically recognizing Abstruct: and hinding to particular antigens, such as bacteria or viruses, and aiding in their abolishment The antibody immune response is highly complex and has recently gained general interest during the COVID-19 pandemic.
 Also, Igs, as well as the immune system in general, have been attributed a critical role in inflammation and inflammaging, potentially providing a viable target for age-related diseases such as cardiovascular disease (CVD).
 While certain environmental aspects influencing fluctuations and differences in serum levels of Igs have been uncovered, there is still little to no information on the genomic landscape involved in this process.
 Furthermore, differences in methylation, a process that can change DNA activity without changing its sequence, that may lead to differences between Igs and Ig response in the population, has never been study, but may be crucial.
 Unravelling essential genetic variations is pivotal for several outstanding issues including antibody responses to infections or vaccinations as well as clinically relevant diseases (e.g. immunodeficiency disorders).
 With this project we aim to decipher the genomic and epigenomic (methylation) landscape of immunoglobulins.
 We will use genome-wide (GWAS) approaches to identify novel genetic variations responsible for immunoglobulin levels and responses with in the general population.
-Investigating whether methylation pattern differences in the general population are associated with differences for immunoglobulin levels and response through a so-called Epigenome-wide association study (EWAS) Construct polygenic risk scores to investigate potential causal association with inflormation and inflormation associated dispasses such as CVD and causar inflammaging and inflammation-associated diseases, such as CVD and cancer.
-Utilize Mendelian Randomization approaches for studying causality between immunoglobuling and ago related dispasses.
-Poquiromonto of immunoglobulins and age-related diseases.
-We are looking for a highly motivated, hardworking student to join our very international team.
-Our strength is in Requirements of using team work to tackle large scientific questions and thus requires a student with good communication skills. candidate: Master degree or MD with a background in statistical programming, preferably R Scholarship that will at least, cover subsistence allowance and international air plane ticket (we could help with the Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal) English language requirement: English speaking countries & Netherlands: no requirement Other countries: IELTS 7.0 (min 6.0 for all subs), TOEFL 100 (min 20 for all subs) We offer you: Overhead and material costs Fees for relevant coursework and conferences
+Investigating whether methylation pattern differences in the general population are Engenome-wide association study (EWAS) Construct polygenic risk scores to investigate potential causal association with inflammaging and inflammation-associated diseases such as CVD and cancer Itilize Mendelian Randomization approaches for studying causality between immunoglobulins and age-related diseases.
+Requirements of We are looking for a highly motivated, hardworking student to join our very international team.
+Our strength is in candidate: using team work to tackle large scientific questions and thus requires a student with good communication skills.
+Master degree or MD with a background in statistical programming, preferably R Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal) English language requirement: Callish speaking countries & Netherlands : no requirement • Other countries: IELTS 7.0 (min 6.0 for all subs), TOEFL 100 (min 20 for all subs) We offer you: • Overhead and material costs Fees for relevant coursework and conferences